wessport/Geoalchemist/content/post/Python_Vectorization.md

 Using this approach, calculating stats for each NDVI would take an estimated **15,111 seconds** (73\*207) or **4.2 hours**.

-What if they statistics were incorrectly calculated the first time?
+What if the statistics were incorrectly calculated the first time?

 What if they were inadvertently lost and needed to be regenerated?